9 Things to Do in Cherokee This Fall & Winter11.30.2018

 Cherokee’s Christmas Parade is a beloved annual tradition to ring in the holiday season.
-The parade runs from 2:30 p.m. to 4 p.m., but be sure to arrive early to claim a spot, and consider bringing camping chairs and bags for catching candy thrown from passing floats.
+This year's parade starts at 6 p.m. on December 9.
+Be sure to arrive early to claim a spot, and consider bringing camping chairs and bags for catching candy thrown from passing floats.
 All parking along the parade path and surrounding areas will cease 15 minutes prior to the parade and roads will not open again until the conclusion of parade festivities.

 Qualla Arts and Crafts Mutual, Inc. is the oldest Native American cooperative in the country, with over 350 juried artisans creating traditional Cherokee masks, pottery, baskets, jewelry, and much more.
 Browse their incredible selection of art and pick out something for everyone on your holiday list!
 Don’t miss the gallery in the back of the coop, which displays Cherokee baskets, wood carvings and pottery from celebrated Cherokee artists across the decades.
 Qualla is open year round but closed Christmas and New Year’s Day.
 Winter hours (September–May) are 8 a.m. to 4:30 p.m., Monday through Saturday, 9 a.m. to 5 p.m.
 Sunday; and closed Sundays in January and February.

 Photo by Jaci Peña Photography